 It is capable of performing calculation of very large amount of data.

 The computer has units of speed in microsecond, nanosecond, and even the picosecond.

 It can perform millions of calculations in a few seconds as compared to man who will spend many months to perform the same task.

 In addition to being very fast, computers are very accurate.

-It can work continuously without creating any error and boredom.
+It can work continuously without any error and boredom.

-It can do repeated work with same speed and accuracy.
+It can perform repeated tasks with the same speed and accuracy.

 A computer is a very versatile machine.

 A computer is very flexible in performing the jobs to be done.